HIV Care and Treatment Activities

 Disparities in HIV Treatment and Care

 There are numerous disparities in HIV treatment and care among certain subpopulations in the U.S. For example, CDC’s 2019 HIV monitoring report indicates that Black or African American persons with diagnosed HIV infection have percentages of linkage to care within one month of HIV diagnosis and viral suppression within six months of diagnosis that are lower than whites and far below national goals.
 In addition, fewer people with HIV in the South are aware of their infection than in any other region.
 Consequently, fewer people in the South who have HIV receive timely medical care or treatment, and fewer have their virus suppressed.
-Data from clinics funded by the Ryan White HIV/AIDS Program (RWHAP) show that in 2020, American Indian/Alaska Native persons, Black/African American persons, transgender women, youth between the ages of 13 to 24, and persons who were unstably housed had viral suppression rates that were lower than the RWHAP population in general.
+Data from clinics funded by the Ryan White HIV/AIDS Program (RWHAP) show that in 2020, American Indian/Alaska Native persons, Black/African American persons, youth between the ages of 13 to 24, and persons who were unstably housed had viral suppression rates that were lower than the RWHAP population in general.
 These populations had lower rates of engagement at each stage of care, due in part to a range of social and environmental conditions that make it more difficult to seek and stay in care.
 These conditions include poverty, poor access to health care, stigma, and a limited understanding of the benefits of treatment.

 Scroll down to read about federal agencies’ treatment activities.